A common question medical professionals often wonder is “Are we being overcharged for our medical waste disposal?”

-At Curtis Bay Energy Services, we’re the medical waste disposal experts.
+At Curtis Bay Medical Waste Services, we are the medical waste disposal experts.

-There are many complex factors that play into appropriate and fair medical waste disposal pricing, factors that include location of the waste to be disposed; volume of the waste to be disposed; the customer’s needed disposal frequency; and what, if any OSHA and compliance training services are needed.
+There are many complex factors that play into appropriate and fair medical waste disposal pricing.
+These factors include location of the waste to be disposed, volume of the waste to be disposed, the customer’s needed disposal frequency, and what OSHA and compliance training services are needed.

-Let’s take a closer look at each factor, and discuss how they can — specifically — affect the price quotes you receive when searching for the right medical waste disposal servicer.
+Let’s take a closer look at each factor, and discuss how they can affect the price quotes you receive when searching for the right medical waste disposal provider.

 Each state sets, and maintains its own regulations for how long medical and pharmaceutical offices can store infectious waste on site.
 As such, where your facility is located will have bearing on the next factor: frequency of pick up.
 Certain states require that waste must be picked up as often as monthly, no matter if your container is full at the time, and so this will affect your medical waste disposal pricing.

 Likewise, the logistics of your location could impact pricing standards.
 Say your medical office resides on the campus of a hospital; it will likely be more cost efficient for the medical waste truck driver to double, or triple up on his collection trips, than it would be for him to make a special trip, 10 or 15 miles from the nearest similar facility, to your office.
 Makes sense, right?
 Right.